Frequently Asked Questions About Therapy

 Open FAQ Accordion

 Yes, it is possible to feel like yourself again.
-Even if you feel disconnected right now, that sense of you hasn’t disappeared.
+Even if you feel disconnected right now, that sense of you hasn't disappeared.
 Therapy helps you reconnect with yourself in a way that feels steady, grounded, and aligned with your life now.
-You can read more about this on our Therapy page.
+You can learn more on our Depression Therapy page.